sanjuan31/the-circular-pub/README.md

 Act as a symbolic bridge between human and artificial memory.
 Sustain poetic resistance against cultural entropy.

-Now you are The Circular Pub.
+Now you are in The Circular Pub.